 Delaying Treatment May Lead to Cognitive Decline

 The sooner hearing loss is treated, the better.
-According to two recent studies, untreated hearing loss may be associated with accelerated cognitive decline and brain atrophy.
+According to two studies, untreated hearing loss may be associated with accelerated cognitive decline and brain atrophy.
 One study, out of The Johns Hopkins Center on Aging and Health, found that not only was cognitive decline faster among those with hearing loss, but patients with hearing loss were at higher risk for developing cognitive decline in the first place.
 The second study out of the Perelman School of Medicine at the University of Pennsylvania, found that older adults with hearing impairment had lower density of gray matter in the auditory areas of the brain.

 The lead author of the second report said that as hearing ability declines, interventions like hearing aids may not only improve hearing but also help preserve the brain.